kvarak/dnd/docs/_Classes/professional.md

 * You remain alert to danger even when you are engaged in another activity while traveling, such as foraging, navigating, tracking, or mapping.

 ### Extra Attack
-Also from 6th level, you can attack twice, instead of once, whenever you take the Attack action on your turn.
+You can attack twice, instead of once, whenever you take the Attack action on your turn.

 ### Solid Like An Oak
 You are as tough as the forest you work with.
-Starting at 9th level, whenever an effect requires you to make a Constitution saving throw, you may use your ***reaction*** to add 1d6 to the roll before the results of the roll have been announced.
+Whenever an effect requires you to make a Constitution saving throw, you may use your ***reaction*** to add 1d6 to the roll before the results of the roll have been announced.
 If succeeding on the Constitution saving throw would make you only take half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 ### Natural Cartography
 When outdoors, you can spend 10 minutes to study your nearby surroundings to extrapolate knowledge about the land within 3 miles of you.
 In caves and other natural underground settings, the radius is limited to 300 feet.
 From a suitable vantage point with a high elevation and clear sightlines, you can accomplish this task in just 1 minute.
 This ability doesn't function where nature has been replaced by construction, such as in dungeons and towns.